Donald Trump Prostitute Urination Scandal — Other Outlets Had The Dossier For Months But Didn’t Publish It

 The Herald Sun report claims that other outlets, including CNN, had their hands on the “dodgy dossier” for months, but they chose not to publish it.

 Columnist Rita Panahi argues that those media outlets did the right thing.
-Rather than just pop the document on the internet, the journalists at those publications spent time verifying facts, checking sources and trying to establish the veracity of the information.
+Rather than just pop the document on the internet, the journalists at those publications spent time verifying facts, checking sources, and trying to establish the veracity of the information.

 Panahi states that those journalists were not able to verify a thing, so they responsibly chose not to publish the information about Trump’s adventure with prostitutes.

-BuzzFeed then came along and published the whole thirty-five page document without checking a single fact, writes Panahi.
+BuzzFeed then came along and published the whole 35 -age document without checking a single fact, writes Panahi.

 Panahi dismisses the people at BuzzFeed as “cat video purveyors,” hinting that perhaps readers would be foolish to expect any better from them.

 Donald Trump has also come out criticizing Buzzfeed.
-On Thursday Trump called BuzzFeed as “a failing pile of garbage.”
+On Thursday, Trump called BuzzFeed “a failing pile of garbage.”

 Donald Trump claims that James Clapper, the head of National Intelligence, has called him personally to denounce the dossier, reports Telegraph.